wsinned/tech-notes/nixos-installation/README.md

 $ nix-shell '<home-manager>' -A install
 ````

-Link the config from the our repo and switch to it:
+Move the repo previously cloned from tmp into the user's home folder, link the configs from the repo and switch to it:

 ````
+$ sudo mv /tmp/tech-notes ~/tech-notes

+$ sudo chown -R wsinned ~/tech-notes

 $ sudo rm /etc/nixos/configuration.nix

 $ sudo ln ~/tech-notes/nixos-installation/configuration.nix /etc/nixos/configuration.nix